acids-ircam/creative_ml/README.md

 [![Colab](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=googlecolab)]()
 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-Auto-Encoders
-Variational Inference
-VAEs and properties
-beta-VAE and disentanglement
-Normalizing flows
-Flows in VAEs
+We show how fusing Auto-Encoders and variational inference leads to the Variational Auto-Encoder (VAE), a powerful generative models.
+We discuss issues of disentanglement and posterior collapse and introduce the recent Normalizing Flows and how these can be used in generative contexts.

 ---